malabya/ember/README.md

-# drupal-ember
+# Ember powered by Drupal 8

-A Ember website to pull contents from a Drupal database and display contents, categories and author profiles.
+A Ember website to pull contents from a Drupal 8 database and display contents, categories and author profiles.
 Backend is hosted in Pantheon: http://live-ember-editor.pantheonsite.io.

 ## Prerequisites